Chocolate Beetroot Cake

 • Cocoa powder

-• Vanilla essence (optional)
+• Vanilla essence

 • Baking powder

-• Dark chocolate bar or chips (optional)
+• Dark chocolate (optional)

 Beetroots, egg, sugar, oil and cocoa powder into a food processor bowl.

-How to make it
+How to make chocolate beet cake

-• Preheat the oven
+• Preheat the oven.

-• Blend beetroots, egg, sugar, oil, vanilla essence, and cocoa powder
+• Blend beetroots, egg, sugar, oil, vanilla essence, and cocoa powder.

-• Add the dry ingredients to the food processor bowl
+• Add the dry ingredients to the food processor bowl.

-• Pour the batter into a greased cake pan
+• Pour the batter into a greased cake pan and bake!

 Four images show for different steps to make this beetroot chocolate cake in a food processor.